 There are hundreds of anthocyanin molecules found in various flora.
 In marijuana, you can bring out their colors by increasing the light intensity in your grow room.
 The act stresses your plants, though, so don’t go overboard.

-Blue and purple weed color (Anthocyanins)
+Blue and purple (Anthocyanins)

 In most cases, crops with anthocyanins in their genetics result in a different color weed, blue.
 Sometimes the shades are closer to purple.